top of page

 • Created a master operational chart – Mapped R&D and adjacent stakeholders to show, holistically, who does what and how.

-• Best‑practices assessment – Reviewed operating models and organizational strategies to identify a stronger path forward.
+• Best‑practices assessment – Reviewed operating models and organizational strategies to build a stronger path forward.

 Insights

-Inorganic growth boosted revenue but exposed major gaps in unified planning and communication.
+Inorganic growth boosted revenue but created major gaps in unified planning and communication.
 The company needed people, processes, and technology working as one system.

 • Unclear roles & responsibilities – Legacy teams weren’t aligned.
 Ambiguous roles created confusion and conflict.